108th Motor Rifle Division: Invasion of Afghanistan

 The stages of the war in Afghanistan were not uniform and differed in terms of the intensity and types of military activities.
-Thus, the third and fourth stages were characterised by increased concentrations of rebel forces, and the creation of numerous military bases across Afghanistan with more active hostilities.
+Thus, the third and fourth stages were characterized by increased concentrations of rebel forces and the creation of numerous military bases across Afghanistan with more active hostilities.

 In terms of sheer personnel, the 108th MRD was the largest division in the Soviet Armed Forces during the invasion of Afghanistan.
 During this period.
 V.I.
-Feskov states the division had four motor rifle regiments, the 177th, 180th, and 181st with BTRs; and the 682nd with BMPs.
+Feskov states the division had four motor rifle regiments, the 177th, 180th, and 181st with BTRs and the 682nd with BMPs.
 Among the other regiments of the division was the 1415th Anti-Aircraft Rocket Regiment.
-The division was the only one of its kind in the Armed Forces because of its structure and quantity of its weapons and other military equipment.
+The division was the only one of its kind in the Armed Forces because of its structure and the quantity of its weapons and other military equipment.

-For much of this period the division was mis-identified in open Western sources as the "360th Motor Rifle Division," with the assumption that it had reverted to its Second World War designation in 1957.
-CIA-DIA documents from 1983 show that at "Secret" level, the division was correctly identified.
+For much of this period, the division was misidentified in open Western sources as the "360th Motor Rifle Division," with the assumption that it had reverted to its Second World War designation in 1957.
+CIA-DIA documents from 1983 show that at the "Secret" level, the division was correctly identified.

-On February 11, 1989, the Division acted as rearguard for the 40th Army as it was withdrawn from Afghanistan.
+On 11 February 1989, the Division acted as rearguard for the 40th Army as it was withdrawn from Afghanistan.
 The division was then based in Termez.

 Uzbek service

 In 1992, the division became part of the Armed Forces of the Republic of Uzbekistan.
 It fought in the Tajikistani Civil War.
 In 1993, the division was broken up into brigades.

-In 1992-1993, the situation in Afghanistan continued to deteriorate, and a Civil war broke out in Tajikistan.
+In 1992–1993, the situation in Afghanistan continued to deteriorate, and a Civil war broke out in Tajikistan.

-In the current conditions, the leadership of the Republic of Uzbekistan, fulfilling the CSTO Charter, sends units of the 108th DPA and the 15th separate special purpose brigade on a joint combat mission with the 201st DPA of the Russian Armed Forces to destroy paramilitary groups of the Tajik opposition and the Afghan Mujahideen on the territory of the Republic of Tajikistan.
+As a result, the leadership of the Republic of Uzbekistan, fulfilling the CSTO Charter, sent units of the 108th MRD and the 15th Separate Special Purpose ("Spetsnaz") Brigade on a joint combat mission with the 201st Motor Rifle Division of the Russian Armed Forces to destroy paramilitary groups of the Tajik opposition and the Afghan Mujahideen on the territory of the Republic of Tajikistan.

-In December 1993, by the decree of the President of the Republic of Uzbekistan, in connection with the transition of the structure of the troops to brigade recruitment, the 108th MD was disbanded, and its units and divisions after re-forming, became part of the 1st Army Corps (1st AK) with the headquarters in Samarkand, some of them were transferred to the Central subordination.
+In December 1993, by the decree of the President of the Republic of Uzbekistan, in connection with the transition of the structure of the troops to brigade recruitment, the 108th MRD was disbanded, and its units and divisions after re-forming, became part of the 1st Army Corps (1st AK) with the headquarters in Samarkand, some of them were transferred to the Central subordination.

-The following re-formation of regiments, individual battalions and divisions of the 108th motorized Rifle Nevel Division took place:
+The following re-formation of regiments, individual battalions and divisions of the 108th Motor Rifle Nevel Division took place: